AAfunian/AAfunian/README.md

 - 👋 Hi, my name is Amir Afunian.
-- 👀 I’m passionate about programming, with a current focus on C++!
+- 👀 I’m a computer science student at Irvine Valley College.
-- 🌱 I’m a computer science student at Irvine Valley College.
+- 🌱 I’m passionate about programming, with a current focus on C++!
-- 💞️ I’m looking forward to opportunities working in game development and software development!
+- 💞️ I’m open and looking forward to opportunities working in game development and software development!
 - 📫 You can reach me at amirafunian@yahoo.com!

 <!---